odubno/gauss-naive-bayes/README.md

-# Gauss Naive Bayes In Python
+# Gauss Naive Bayes From Scratch

 Building a Naive Bayes classifier using Python with drawings.